asereewit/RNA-Editing-in-Octopus-rubescens-in-Response-to-Ocean-Acidification-Methods/README.md

     ```

-  * Map RNA-seq data to the combined Bowtie index.
-Only reads that are *not* aligned to the rRNA sequences will be used for further analysis
+  * Map RNA-seq data to the combined Bowtie index (repeat for other RNA-seq samples) (Only reads that are *not* aligned to the rRNA sequences will be used for further analysis)

     ```